fametrano/fametrano.github.io/_pages/bbt202010-brescia.md

 ## Exam

-To pass the exam each student must solve all the assignments for every lesson.
+Students are asked to solve the homework assignments for each lesson.
 Please send the homeworks to the e-mail that will be indicated with subject **BBT202010-BRESCIA #1** for the first lesson, **BBT202010-BRESCIA #2** for the second lesson, etc.

-The final assignment will be a multiple choice online live test.
+The exam will be a multiple choice online live test.

 ## Lessons' calendar and material